stellasyyun/ml-project-2/README.md

 ### Analysis
 Based on the distribution of songs' popularity, data was initially grouped into 4 tiers.
 Applying 3 different prediction models yielded accuracy scores of under 0.50.
 In an attempt to improve the accuracy scores, the data cleaning process was modified as follows:

-        - Groip data into 3 tiers
+        - Group data into 3 tiers
         - Normalize numerical columns using Standard Scaler
         - Apply other prediction models